How To Make Decisions That Are In Alignment With Your Highest Self

 1. Be aware that you have a choice.

-The first step is to realize when you’re making a choice!
 If you feel helpless or victimized, you may not realize that you're making an unconscious choice.
-Make the unconscious choice conscious.
+The first step is to make the unconscious choice conscious.
 For example, if you’re unhappy at your job, you may be choosing security over happiness.
-Recognize that you’re in choice and that you can always change your choice.
+Recognize that as a choice and remember that you can always change your choice.

 2. Question your choice.

-3. Be aware when fear is taking the lead.
+3. Notice when fear is taking the lead.

 The Small Self (some call it the “ego” or the “protective personality”) always wants to be in control.
-It wants to weigh in, vacillate, doubt, argue, make lists of pros and cons, and, most of all, avoid uncertainty and loss at all costs.
+It wants to weigh in, vacillate, doubt, argue, and, most of all, avoid uncertainty and loss at all costs.
 The Small Self is terrified.

 If you’re not aware that your Small Self is making decisions based on fear, you’ll keep choosing what your Small Self deems certain and secure, even at the expense of your health, happiness, life purpose, and financial potential.